bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Here-s-the-expanded-list-.md

 **GitHub - gramantin/awesome-rails: A curated list of awesome things related to Ruby on Rails**

-*A curated list of awesome things related to Ruby on Rails Use the “Table on Contents” menu on the top-left corner to…*github.com<a href="https://github.com/gramantin/awesome-rails" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>
+*A curated list of awesome things related to Ruby on Rails Use the "Table on Contents” menu on the top-left corner to…*github.com<a href="https://github.com/gramantin/awesome-rails" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 **GitHub - hothero/awesome-rails-gem: A collection of awesome Ruby Gems for Rails development.**